-PERFORMANCE MEASURES BASELINE RESULTS 2024/2025 TARGET 2025/2026 TARGET 2026/2027 TARGET 2027-34 TARGET Deliver our Long-Term Plan, annual reviews of the LTP, and reporting of Plans & reports delivered to statutory requirements Annual Plan [Yr2] adopted by council prior to 30 June 2025.
-Annual Plan [Yr3 LTP] adopted by council prior to 30 June 2026.
-LTP 2027-37 adopted by Council prior to 30 June 2027 Annual Plan adopted by council prior to 30 June 2028. performance against plan as per the statutory requirements. over previous LTP Council financial and activity performance against the Year 3 LTP 2021-31 reported to Council by October 2024.
-Council financial and activity performance against the Year 1 LTP 2024-34 reported to Council by October 2025.
-Council financial and activity performance against the Year 2 LTP 2024-34 reported to Council by October 2026.
-Council financial and activity performance reported to Council by October 2027.
+PERFORMANCE BASELINE 2024/2025 2025/2026 2026/2027 2027-34 MEASURES RESULTS TARGET TARGET TARGET TARGET Deliver our Long-Term Plan, annual reviews of the LTP, and reporting of performance against plan as per the statutory requirements. statutory requirements over previous LTP Council financial and activity performance against the Year 3 LTP 2021-31 LTP 2027-37 adopted by Council prior to 30 June 2027 Council financial and activity performance against the Year 2 LTP 2024-34 reported to Council by October 2026.
+30 June each year.
+Council financial and activity performance reported to Council by